Gender equality

 Ending Gender-Based Violence

-Australia’s efforts to address, prevent and respond to gender-based violence include supporting regional and 17 bilateral ending gender-based violence projects through our development and humanitarian programs, helping to build the evidence on what works to end violence, supporting knowledge exchange and collaboration between Australian organisations and our regional partners, and advocating for a strong focus on addressing and preventing gender-based violence in international forums.
+Australia’s efforts to address, prevent and respond to gender-based violence in all its forms include: supporting regional and 19 bilateral ending gender-based violence projects across Asia and the Pacific through our development and humanitarian programs, helping to build the evidence on what works to end violence, supporting knowledge exchange and collaboration between Australian organisations and our regional partners, and advocating for a strong focus on addressing and preventing gender-based violence in international forums.

 Australia is also a member of several global advocacy partnerships focused on advancing efforts to end gender-based violence, including the UN Group of Friends for the Elimination of Violence against Women and Girls, the Generation Equality Forum Action Coalition on Gender-Based Violence, Global Partnership for Action on Gender-Based Online Harassment and Abuse, and the Call to Action on Protection of Gender-Based Violence in Emergencies.